orbit-mvi/orbit-mvi/README.md

 around.

 - Easy to use, type-safe, extensible API
-- Coroutine, RxJava (1 2 & 3!) and LiveData operator support
+- Built on top of coroutines
+- Compatible with RxJava, LiveData etc. through coroutine wrappers
 - ViewModel support, along with SavedState!
 - Unit test framework designed in step with the framework
 - Built-in espresso idling resource support